 Seven gages exist downstream of the Project.
 One gage is a stage gage that measures the stage of the pool formed by the non-Project diversion dam, and the other six are flow gages.
-One flow gage is located on CFWID's canal on the north side of the river to measure diversions into the canal from the Bear River.
-Two flow gages are located on SSWD's Conveyance Canal on the south side of the river.
-One gage measures diversions from the Conveyance Canal into a side canal for deliveries to the CFWID's use on the south side of the river, and the second gage is located further along the canal and measures flow in the canal at that point.
-The fourth flow gage measures spill over the diversion dam.
-The fifth flow gage is USGS Gage 11424000, Bear River near Wheatland, located 6.5 mi downstream from Camp Far West Dam, 200 ft downstream of the State Highway 65 bridge crossing, which is a full-flow gage and is maintained by USGS and DWR.
+One flow gage is located on CFWID's North Canal to measure diversions into the canal from the Bear River.
+Two flow gages are located on SSWD's Main Canal: one gage measures diversions from SSWD's Main Canal into CFWID's South Canal, and the second gage is located further along the Main Canal and measures flow in the Main Canal past the CFWID's South Canal withdrawal.4 The fourth flow gage is USGS Gage 11424000, Bear River near Wheatland, reported by California Data Exchange Center (CDEC) as BRW, Bear River near Wheatland, located 6.5 mi downstream from Camp Far West Dam, 200 ft downstream of the State Highway 65 bridge crossing, which is a full-flow gage and is maintained by USGS and DWR.
 The last flow gage is CDEC Gage BPG, Bear River at Pleasant Grove Road, a full-flow gage maintained by DWR and located 10.5 mi downstream from Camp Far West Dam.
-Figure 3.8-1 shows the location of the gages.
+Figure 3.8-2 shows the location of the gages.